Monday, February 8, 2021

 Guided by instinct and smell, he pinched his fingers together miming gulps while pointing in the direction of the strong aroma of fresh brewed coffee; the pretty woman returned to her work pointing down the covered hallway with a knowing smile.

-He entered the compact dining room, taking a seat closest to the door he’d entered - two young couples were engaged in serious destination research and took little notice of the bedraggled caffeine junky jonesing for a fix.
+He entered the compact dining room, taking a seat closest to the door he’d entered - two young couples were engaged in serious destination research and took no notice of the bedraggled caffeine junky jonesing for a fix.

-Pasqual’s knock on a solid finely-crafted door opened to a birdlike man seemingly too slight to the task - “Xinh Chao Anh Pasqual,” · closing the massive door with but a breath.
-I am Trâu Bet, Herr Liszt said that you would be calling with questions regarding an ancestor of yours, and information about a foreign resident of Hoi An who died in Hue months ago.
+Pasqual’s knock on a massive, finely-crafted door opened to a birdlike man incongruous to the task - “Xinh Chao Anh Pasqual,” · closing the great door with but a breath.
+“I am Trâu Bet, Ong Luong said that you would be calling with questions regarding an ancestor of yours, and seeking information about a foreign resident of Hoi An who had died in Hue 6 months ago.
 I hope you are rested from your travels and find some comfort in the cool of the night.
 Our climate can be disorienting.”
-The gentle motions of the man seem to guide Pasqual into a large room laden with powerful “color field” paintings that defied description as landscape, skyscape, seascape or - unrelenting visual magnets - Ngài Trâu waited patiently while Pasqual feasted on the banquet of color.
+The gentle motions of the man seem to guide Pasqual into a large room laden with powerful “color field” paintings that defied description as landscape, skyscape, or seascape, or undulating visual anomalies.
+Trâu Bet waiting patiently while Pasqual disentangled himself from the labyrinth of color.

-When he finally sat down, a glass of fragrant tea appeared at the low table next to his chair while Ngài Trâu continued to study his guest; Pasqual had never worked as an artist model, but found the gaze of this artist intense.
-Slowly he remembered the purpose of his visit and was glad that language was not a barrier as he tried to explain the reasons he was searching for information about someone presumed dead for over 60 years.
-Ngài Trâu listened with the same intensity that he viewed Pasqual.
-When he finished, Ngài Trâu wrote in a sketch pad for a few minutes, then handed Pasqual a note with a name and address explaining, “Anh Pasqual the way you have described your uncle and his relationship to your family, it is easy to understand your reasons for wanting closure, I will look into the matter.
-As it happens, I knew the other decedent Reynaldo Schmuck, may even have been the last person in Hoi An to speak with him; I drove him to the bus station when he went on the retreat to Từ Hiếu Pagoda in Hue; this the name and address of a homestay in Hue which has close contacts within the Pagoda, if anyone can help you gain information about Reynaldo’s death it will be the people at the Purple Haze Homestay.
-I have called you a cab that is waiting outside.
-It was a pleasure to meet you, thank you for coming.”
+When he finally sat down, a glass of fragrant tea appeared at the low table next to his chair.
+Trâu continued to study his guest; Pasqual had never worked as an artist model, but found the gaze of this artist disconcerting.
+Eventually he remembered the purpose of his visit and glad that language was not a barrier as he tried to explain the reasons he was searching for information about someone presumed dead for over 60 years.
+Trâu Bet listened with the same intensity that he had looked at Pasqual.
+When Pasqual finished his story, Trâu Bet wrote in a small sketch pad, then handed Pasqual a note with a name and address explaining, “Ong Pasqual the way you have described your uncle and his relationship to your family, it is easy to understand your reasons for wanting closure, I will look into the matter.

 jts 09/02/2021